 Temporary Child Care

-Event or Visitor Child Care
+Event Child Care

-Instead, U-M departments and programs might consider:
+Instead, U-M departments and programs might consider some of the following ideas:

-• Offering financial support for your visitors to bring their own family member or friend to provide child care in their hotel room
+• Offering financial support for visitors to bring their own family member or friend to provide child care in their hotel room

 Short-term Child Care